Federal Support for Small Business Owners and Independent Contractors Impacted by COVID-19

 While loan amount is calculated based on payroll costs, the loan itself can be used for a variety of essential business expenses including payroll, rent, mortgage interest, interest on debts, and utilities.

-Loans made under the program may be forgiven for the total amount that the borrower spent on payroll (excluding annualized compensation over $100,000) mortgage interest, rent, and utilities in the eight weeks following their loan’s origination.
+Loans made under the program may be forgiven for the total amount that the borrower spent on payroll (excluding annualized compensation over $100,000) mortgage interest, rent, and utilities in the 24 weeks following their loan’s origination.
 Employers are additionally allowed to make extra payments to tipped employees to account for their loss of tips.
 Forgiven expenses are generally restricted to obligations undertaken before February 15, 2020.

 Note: Forgiven debt is not counted as taxable income.